sunnywong314/sunnywong314.github.io/_pages/SNIa.md

   Nevertheless, it has long been debated how the thermonuclear explosion happens, and what the nature of the binary companion is.  <br />
   <br />
   <small><a href="https://lco.global/news/lco-scientists-use-supernovae-to-make-a-new-measurement-of-the-hubble-constant/">Image courtesy of BJ Fulton/LCO/PTF</a></small>
+feature_row_HeStar1:
+  - image_path: /assets/images/HeStarHRD.png
+    alt: "placeholder image 1"
+    title: "Evolution of Helium Star-White Dwarf Binaries Leading up to Thermonuclear Supernovae"
+    excerpt: In this paper ([Wong & Schwab 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...878..100W/abstract)), we investigate the parameter space of white dwarfs stably accreting from non-degenerate, 1-2 solar-mass helium star companions.
+Previous studies assumed that if the accreting white dwarf reaches Chandrasekhar mass, it will undergo core carbon ignition.
+We account for the possibility that an **off-center carbon ignition** could occur and convert the white dwarf into an **oxygen-neon white dwarf**.
+It could then undergo accretion-induced collapse and form a neutron star when reaching Chandrasekhar mass.
 feature_row_HeStar2:
   - image_path: /assets/images/HeStarHRD.png
     alt: "placeholder image 1"